-Inaugural INFORMS Information Systems Society Gordon B. Davis Young Scholar Award – 2020
+INFORMS Information Systems Society Gordon B. Davis Young Scholar Award – 2021

 Call for Nominations

 The awards committee will deliberate upon the pool of nominees and make recommendations to the President of the Information Systems Society.
-Winners of the award will be informed early September, 2020.
-The 2020 ISS Gordon B. Davis Young Scholar Award winner will be announced during the Conference on Information Systems and Technology (CIST) to be held in conjunction with the INFORMS annual meeting in National Harbor, MD.
-A plaque from the society will be presented, followed by a reception and felicitation of the award winners.
-Organization details of this celebration event are dependent on the developments of the CIST.
+Winners of the award will be informed early September, 2021.
+The 2021 ISS Gordon B. Davis Young Scholar Award winner will be announced during the 2021 Conference on Information Systems Technology in Newport Beach, CA. A plaque from the society will be presented.
+Organization details of this celebration event will be updated later.

 It is a condition of the award that the ISS Gordon B. Davis Young Scholar be a member of the Information Systems Society, and, except for unusual circumstances approved by the President of ISS, remain a member of the Society until they retire from full-time work.